 Sports Account for Much Of Your Time

-You must be proficient at organizing your time and managing your calendar.
-If you have social events with friends or a part-time work schedule and transportation to figure out, this will require even more diligence.
-It is possible to balance sports, school, and your friends; however, expect to have to say no to certain things as your sleep and well-being will be the main priority.
+You must be skilled at time management and calendar management.
+This will call for even more planning if you have social engagements with friends, a part-time employment schedule, and transportation to consider.
+Although it is possible to juggle sports, school, and your friends, be prepared to say no to certain invitations because your sleep and wellbeing will be your top priorities.

 Most Athletic Scholarships Have No 4-year Guarantee